 - Some DCs tend to approach non-spinal conditions by focusing on treatment of the symptoms, rather than the cause.
 For example, they may recommend stretches or braces to a plantar fasciitis patient, but they won’t necessarily look for the cause for subsequent treatment.

-- Solution: Be on the lookout for new methods to treat conditions beyond the spine.
-For example, a combination of the gentle impulses from the PulStar combined with Essential Elements Lotion is an ideal formula for many non-spinal conditions.
+Solution: Be on the lookout for new methods to treat conditions beyond the spine.
+For example, the gentle impulses from the PulStar are ideal for many non-spinal conditions.
 See how Dr. Maggio uses the PulStar system to treat plantar fasciitis.